gr8-toolkit/PMetriumNative/README.md

 <img src="Assets/PMNGrafana_1.jpg">

-Package directory contains a single executable file for PMetrium Native for the most common OS platforms and architectures.
+PackageRegistry directory contains a single executable file for PMetrium Native for the most common OS platforms and architectures.

 **Contributors are welcome and stay tuned!**